 Did You Know?

-The reply soon ran into difficulties and only lasted 33.2 of the scheduled 40 overs with Notts securing the trophy by a 60-run margin.
+The reply soon ran into difficulties and only lasted 33.2 of the scheduled 40 overs, with Notts completing the victory by 60 runs.